ntemposd/website/content/en/docs/startups/kiwe/index.md

 ## About Kiwe

-Infant Programming team of the late 2011.
-Kiwe's goal was to provide customers with applications matching their needs.
-Using fresh academic knowledge combined with high quality market research, Kiwe Development showcased some interesting projects during the early application development days.
+An infant crossfunctional tech team of the early 10s.
+Kiwe's goal has been to provide customers with applications matching their needs.
+During the early days of App development, kiwe employed fresh academic knowledge combined with quality market research to launch many interesting projects.

 ## My role at Kiwe

 Being the only business student in a group of tech students with zero tech industry experience has been illuminating for what's coming.
-Kiwe was a first touchpoint with techies and the first step into the tech industry.
+Kiwe was the first touchpoint with tech colleagues and the first step into the tech industry.
 My work was mainly on

 * Business Plan Preparation
 * Customer Research